Niklas-Mezynski/fontys-prj2-2021-prj2-2021-02/analysis/use_cases.md

 7. Actor denies

-8. System asks if he wants to change or to delete changes

-	1. Actor wants to change the dates
+	1. Return to step 5

-		1. System asks for other dates to change to

-		2. Actor sets new dates

-		3. Back to 7

-	1. Actor wants to delete changes
+	2. Actor wants to delete changes

 		1. System sends the Actor back to start page
 </td>